General Youth Information

 1000 Books Before Kindergarten

-Kiwanis Early Risers Family Nights
+Kiwanis Early Risers Family Programs

 Kiwanis International is a global organization of volunteers dedicated to improving the world one child and one community at a time.
 The Kiwanians of The West Bend Early Risers work together to achieve what one person cannot accomplish alone.
 Early Riser fund raising events - including the Souper Bowl Saturday Soup and Chili Cook Off, the Duck Derby, and Go-Kart racing - help support a variety of youth-oriented community programs.
 Their focus is to make West Bend, Wisconsin a better place to live.
 Wherever there’s a need, Kiwanians will be there – as they have for over 100 years, making a difference for children and for their communities.